-Students will know: (Goals) Students will be able to: (Teaching Points) BEND 1: Organize Information and Plan a Feature Article Goal: Writers will teach others information about a topic Writers will be able to teach their peers about a topic they know a lot about it, in a way that uses illustrations, gestures, table of contents or examples.
-Writers will be able to experiment with different ways to divide their topics.
-Writers will be able to gather relevant information from print or digital sources while conducting quick, focused research.
+Students will know: (Goals) Students will be able to: (Teaching Points) BEND 1: Organize Information and Plan a Feature Article Goal: Writers will teach others information about a topic Writers teach their peers about a topic they know a lot about it, in a way that uses illustrations, gestures, table of contents or examples.
+Writers experiment with different ways to divide their topics.
+Writers gather relevant information from print or digital sources while conducting quick, focused research.
 BEND II: Draft and Revise in Ways That Teach Others Goal: Writers organize the layout of their information and elaborate on sections, including examples and facts.
-Writers will be able to plan the layout of a section with headings and subheadings so that it makes sense to readers.
-Writers will be able to develop their topic with facts, definitions and quotations to teach readers.
-Writers will be able to use linking words such as meanwhile to demonstrate connections between information.
-Writers will be able to think about the audience when writing their introduction and conclusion in order to draw them in.
-BEND III: Revise, Format, and Edit to Best Teach Readers Goal: Writers consider their audience and will think deeply about how their writing sets readers up to be experts.
-Writers will be able to use text features to locate information and heighten comprehension.
-Writers will be able to use the Information Writing Checklist to make their work the best it could be.
-Writers will be able to use previously learned editing strategies such as spelling patterns or a word wall.
+Writers plan the layout of a section with headings and subheadings so that it makes sense to readers.
+Writers develop their topic with facts, definitions and quotations to teach readers.
+Writers use linking words such as meanwhile to demonstrate connections between information.
+Writers think about the audience when writing their introduction and conclusion in order to draw them in.

+BEND III: Revise, Format, and Edit to Best Teach ReadersGoal: Writers consider their audience and will think deeply about how their writing sets readers up to be experts.
+Writers use text features to locate information and heighten comprehension.
+Writers use the Information Writing Checklist to make their work the best it could be.
+Writers use previously learned editing strategies such as spelling patterns or a word wall.

 BEND IV: Bring What They Learn From Long, Intense Projects to Quick WritesGoal: Writers channel all they learned and bring the skills into a quick information write about another content area such as science or social studies.
-Writers will be able to write some quick informational books during a different subject.
-Writers will be able to put the finish touches on their feature articles.
-Writers will be able to self-assess and revise using their checklist.
-Writers will be able to create different kinds of texts that convey information such as brochures, lectures, or speeches.
+Writers write some quick informational books during a different subject.
+Writers put the finish touches on their feature articles.
+Writers self-assess and revise using their checklist.
+Writers create different kinds of texts that convey information such as brochures, lectures, or speeches.

+Grammar Focus Goal: Writers use verbs to show action, tell time, and make sure that their past-tense verbs sound right.
+(Patterns of Power Lesson 5) Goal: Writers recognize and correct inappropriate shifts in verb tense, use verb tense to convey various times, sequences, states, and conditions.
+(Patterns of Power Lesson 6) Goal: Writers form and use verbs in the perfect tense.
+(Patterns of Power Lesson 7) Writers use verbs to show action and to tell it like it is: are, was, were, be, been, and am.
+(Patterns of Power Lesson 5) Writers recognize that tense tells time.
+(Patterns of Power Lesson 5) Writers make sure that their past tense verbs sound right.
+(Patterns of Power Lesson 5) Writers use consistent verb tense to make meaning for their audience.
+(Patterns of Power Lesson 6) Writers use a perfect-tense verb to show an ongoing action that has ended.
+(Patterns of Power Lesson 7)

+Suggested Resor urces/Technology Tools

-Home School Connection Letter
+Home School Connection Letter Types of Feature Articles

-Types of Feature Articles What is a Feature Article (Video) Characteristics of a Feature Article Samples of Student Feature Articles
+What is a Feature Article (Video)

+Characteristics of a Feature Article

+Samples of Student Feature Articles

-Resources to Support Informational Writing:
+Resources to Support Informational Writing :

-Anchor Charts Information Writers...
-Color / B&W Information Writers Revise Using Various Lenses Color / B&W
+Anchor Charts Information Writers

+Color / B&W

+Information Writers Revise Using Various Lenses Color / B&W